-EPA's new emissions model, Motor Vehicle Emissions Estimator (MOVES) was used to estimate the air quality impacts associated with current and future roadway networks.
+EPA's new emissions model, MOVES, was used to estimate the air quality impacts associated with current and future roadway networks.

 The MOVES model uses local data inputs for climate, elevation, Northern Ada County's vehicle emissions testing program, and travel demand model forecasted roadway speeds to develop emission factors for specified air pollutants.
 Appendix B summarizes the MOVES modeling assumptions approved by the ICC for use in this demonstration.
-Both the PM10 and CO Maintenance Plans were recently updated by DEQ's Boise Regional Office.
-All of the methodologies, assumptions, processes, and results are documented in the Northern Ada County PM10 State Implementation Plan, Maintenance Plan: Ten-Year Update and the Northern Ada County Air Quality Maintenance Area Second 10-Year Carbon Monoxide Limited Maintenance Plan.
+These model settings and inputs were reviewed during the interagency consultation process.
+Both the PM{10} and CO maintenance plans were recently updated by DEQ's Boise Regional Office.
+All of the methodologies, assumptions, processes, and results are documented in the updated maintenance plans.
 Both plans and associated appendices are available on DEQ's website, as listed below: